JoaoRodrigoGoncalves/SummariesAPI/README.md

 Summaries is an Open-Source Internship Summary Control software developed as my final project of the Informatic Equipments Management course at [EPTN](https://eptn.pt).

+This is the "final" version presented (got some security updates after the presentention.
+Thx Dependabot)